Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • development of communication skills.

-At an older age, this is:
+At an older age it is:

 • formation of prerequisites for search activity, intellectual initiative

-I worked on this topic with children for 2 years,and, having accumulated enough material, I decided to summarize the experience of my work, which, I think, can help teachers in developing the cognitive interests of preschool children.
+I worked on this topic with children for 2 years.and, having accumulated enough material, I decided to summarize the experience of my work, which, I think, can help teachers in developing the cognitive interests of preschool children.

 In the process of working on the topic of this experiment, I used several types of research to identify the level of development of preschoolers: observation, game tasks, testing, which made it possible to clarify insufficiently studied topics and outline a way to eliminate these gaps.